-Abstract

-This paper examines youth unemployment in Nigeria and attributed the high unemployment scientific and technical one that will promote student-centered learning with input from the private sector to reduce the present mismatch between labour demands and acquired skills.
-It concludes by proposing some strategies that can sustain an enterpreneural culture and
+Abstract: This paper examines youth unemployment in Nigeria and attributed the high unemployment to the disconnect between effective technical/vocational education and the development of an enterpreneurship culture.
+It proposed a drastic shift in policy from incremental curriculum to scientific and technical one that will promote student-centered learning with input from the private sector to reduce the present mismatch between labour demands and acquired skills.
+It concludes by proposing some strategies that can sustain an enterpreneural culture and reduction in youth unemployment.